OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-36.md

 Thus, there were eight frames and sixteen silver bases—two under each frame.

 ## Exodus 36:31
-They also made crossbars of acacia wood: five for the frames on one side of the tabernacle,
+They also fashioned crossbars of acacia wood: five for the frames on one side of the tabernacle,

 ## Exodus 36:32
 five for those on the other side, and five for the frames at the west end of the tabernacle.